DinisMachado87/job_it/README.md

 ### Other tools:

-[VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
+[VSCode:](https://code.visualstudio.com/) was used as the main tool to write and edit code.

-[GitHub](https://github.com/) was used to host the code of the website.
+[GitHub:](https://github.com/) was used to host the code of the website.

+[Heroku:](https://id.heroku.com/login) Utilized for deployment and hosting of the web application, providing a scalable platform with integrated continuous delivery and deployment features.

+[ElephantSQL: ](https://www.elephantsql.com/) Employed as the PostgreSQL database hosting service, offering a managed cloud database solution for storing and managing application data efficiently.

 ## Functionality